-Oily and acne-prone skin can be a challenge to manage; however, I’ve found the answer to be simplicity when it comes to this skin type and skin condition.
+Oily and acne-prone skin can be a challenge, however, I’ve found simplicity to be the answer to this skin type and skin condition.

 You don’t want to go overboard because your skin can become more greasy, but you also don’t want to just leave it alone because acne can do some permanent skin damage if not addressed properly.

-Therefore, in this article, I will give you a list of the eight best products for oily & acne-prone skin, and hopefully, you will find this list useful when you’re shopping the next time.
+In this article, I will give you a list of some of the best products for oily & acne-prone skin.
+Hopefully, you will find this list useful when you’re shopping the next time.

-Make sure to also stick around until the end of the article because I will be answering a few of the web’s most frequently asked questions regarding oily and acne-prone skin.
+Also, make sure to stick around until the end of the article because I will be answering a few of the web’s most frequently asked questions regarding oily and acne-prone skin.

 EltaMD – Foaming Facial Cleanser – $28